 Yes.
 Current CCU graduate students who meet our admission requirements may apply for and enroll in the MA in Writing program.
 Credit for graduate courses taken in other departments will be evaluated on a case-by-case basis only.

 When are classes held?

-Graduate classes are held in the afternoons and evenings during the academic year and in the mornings over the summer.
-We also offer online courses from time to time.
+MA in Writing graduate classes are held in the afternoons and evenings during the academic year and general graduate courses are offered over the summer that can be taken to fulfill elective requirements.

 Do you accept transfer credit for previous graduate work?

 Transfer credit for graduate writing courses taken at another school will be considered on a case-by-case basis only.
 No more than six credits can be transferred from another institution.

 What is the difference between an MA in Writing and an MFA?

 The short answer is that, like the MFA, the MA in Writing is a master’s level degree, but unlike the MFA, the MA in Writing it is not a terminal degree (the highest level of education someone can achieve within a specific discipline).
 Although some programs offer a PhD in creative writing, the MFA is the considered the terminal degree for the arts (creative writing, visual, and performing arts).
 The MA in Writing is not as intensely focused as the MFA or PhD, but it will prepare students to move on to those programs if they so choose.

 A focus is not necessary.
 It is strongly advised, however, that you base your coursework on your goals for the program, be they current or future employment ambitions or a desire to move on to higher studies.
 The program’s diversity is one of its strengths, and all workshops are offered to all students.
 This breadth of instruction allows students to take classes in creative writing as well as composition and rhetoric studies and professional and technical writing.

 How many classes are offered each semester?